medashiva/git_clone_install/README.md

 # git_clone_install

-This script clones the application and creates virtualenv at the same time install the requirements.txt file.
+This script clones the code from Git and creates virtualenv at the same time installs the requirements.txt file.

-Need to improve more lol...
+Need to improove more.......